lraulin/syslog_analytics/README.md

     syslog_analytics *.csv

 Arguments will be treated as a list of csv files to be processed.
-The results from all files will be combined into a single output file.
+The results from all files will be combined into a single output file, sorted by date/time.

 ## Assumptions